 Many companies planning to introduce a medical device to the US market need to submit an application to the FDA called a 510(k).
-The 510(k) is needed for some Class I devices, nearly all Class II devices and a very small number of Class III devices.
-The steps below provide a brief overview of how the FDA 510(k) process works.
+The 510(k) submission is needed for some Class I devices, nearly all Class II devices and a very small number of Class III devices.
+The steps below provide a brief overview of how the FDA 510(k) submission process works.

 Make sure your product is a medical device and that it qualifies for the 510(k) process.
 To do that, start with the FDA classification database (this will open in a new window) and type the name of your device using the simplest terms possible.
 Make sure the classification of your medical device matches the descriptions provided.

 An FDA 510(k) premarket notification submission is based on a comparison of your device to another medical device that has already been cleared by the FDA (called the Predicate Device).
 The best way to find predicate devices is to search the FDA 510(k) database.
 Make note of the Predicate 510(k) Number, FDA Regulation Number and Classification Product Code.

 Using the Product Classification Code, see if any special guidance documents or international Standards (e.g., such as electrical safety, software validation, etc) apply to your medical device.
 These are additional requirements you must meet as part of the 510(k) process.